We’re following all Washington state guidelines for the appropriate Safe Start phase to guard against Covid-19 novel coronavirus.

 Face Coverings Required

-Because we care about the safety of our guests, staff and animals, Northwest Trek requires all guests 5 and over to wear face coverings while visiting the park.
+Because we care about the safety of our guests, staff and animals, Northwest Trek requires all guests 5 and over to wear face coverings at all times while visiting the park.

 Exception for Children Under 5: